The Great Indian Kitchen: Plot

 An educated dancer, raised in Manama, Bahrain finds herself in an arranged marriage to a teacher in a very traditional and patriarchal Indian family.
-While the domestic routine of the wife begins in the sweet bliss of a new marriage, things begin to go south.
-The drudgery of the kitchen and its many unpleasantries—cleaning, filthy utensils and leaking taps—are left to the women while the men mostly indulge themselves with their phone or yoga.
+While the domestic routine of the wife begins in the sweet bliss of a new marriage, things begin to go south almost immediately.
+The drudgery of the kitchen and its many unpleasantries—cleaning, filthy utensils and leaking taps—are left to the women while the men mostly indulge themselves with their phones or yoga.
 The family is so patriarchal that her mother-in-law hands his toothbrush to the father-in-law, while he is lounging by the verandah.
 The men eat their meals first and leave the place a mess without concern for how the women can eat food after them.
 Their convenience and comfort always come before consideration for their wives.
-While the new bride takes a while to adjust to these new surroundings and eventually somewhat makes peace with them, her mother-in-law goes away to take care of her daughter, who is seven months pregnant.
+While the new bride takes a while to adjust to the new surroundings and eventually makes a degree of peace with them, her mother-in-law goes away to take care of her daughter, who is seven months pregnant.

-The whole responsibility of cooking, cleaning and other household chores falls on her.
+The whole responsibility of cooking, cleaning and other household chores falls to her.
 Her egotistical husband is inconsiderate of her needs and feelings.
-When she tells him that it hurts when having sex and asks for some foreplay, he remarks she seems to know everything on the topic and condescendingly tells her he should be attracted to her for foreplay, making her cry herself to sleep.
+When she tells him that having sex hurts her and asks for some foreplay, he remarks that she seems to know much about sex and condescendingly tells her that he needs to be attracted to her for foreplay, making her cry herself to sleep.

-Her father-in-law forbids her from finding employment, citing that a woman in the house brings prosperity to the family.
+Her father-in-law forbids her from seeking employment, citing that a woman in the house brings prosperity to the family.
 When she gets her period, she is appalled to discover that the family's beliefs regarding menstruation are extremely regressive.
 She is asked to hole herself up all alone on the floor in a room, bathe in the river, eat separately and wash all the things she touches.
 She is even asked to go stay with a relative or to sleep outside during those days.

 While these events transpire, Kerala is grappling with the Sabarimala temple verdict, where the courts decided that menstruation is not an impurity and so women should be allowed to visit the temple.
 Many people, including her husband's family, do not approve of the verdict.

 All these injustices boil over one day and end up with the wife throwing murky kitchen sink water on her husband and father-in-law and leaving the family for her freedom and dignity.
 The film ends with a scene showing her as an independent dance teacher arriving in her own car while her ex-husband is married again and the second wife seems to meet the first one's fate.